augustinechiajh/portfolio/content/home/hero.md

 +++
 ## Hello!
 I'm **Augustine**, a **Cloud Automation Engineer** in the Healthcare industry

-I design and automate scalable cloud systems that enhance security monitoring, improve resilience, and accelerate deployment times — while supporting compliance in regulated pharma environments.
+I design and automate scalable cloud systems that enhance security monitoring, improve resilience, and streamline path to production — while supporting compliance in regulated pharma environments.